DoctorKhan/The-Social-Game-Book/src/00_introduction/001_quick_start_guide.md

 **When Feeling Isolated**: Use the Sphere Audit.
 Reach out to one person in your Tribe or Alliance sphere.

-**When Caught in an Engine System**: Ask: "How can I bring humanity into this interaction?"
+**When Caught in an Machine System**: Ask: "How can I bring humanity into this interaction?"

 ## What to Expect